sbalayan1/betterrx_app_lrvl/README.md

             <li>If more than 50 results are available, a mechanism to load more results or paging should be implemented.</li>
             <li>The application will not be required to display more than 1200 results from any given search.</li>
             <li>If a user clicks on a record, more information about the provider should be displayed.</li>
-            <li>Additional information can be formatted manually or the following url can be leveraged https://npiregistry.cms.hhs.gov/provider-view/{npi}</li>
+            <li>Additional information can be formatted manually or the following url can be leveraged https://npiregistry.cms.hhs.gov/provider-view/{npi}.</li>
             <li>A user should be able to return to the search results easily after viewing a provider’s details, thus a modal or a back button should be implemented.</li>
         </ol>
     <h2>Technical Requirements</h2>
         <ol>
             <li>Bonus for Laravel backend, but can use whatever language you are comfortable with. </li>
-            <li>Must use a Javascript framework for the frontend (Angular, React, VueJs,  Livewire/Alpine) </li>
+            <li>Must use a Javascript framework for the frontend (Angular, React, VueJs,  Livewire/Alpine). </li>
-            <li>API requests should be sent from the backend </li>
+            <li>API requests should be sent from the backend. </li>
             <li>API Docs: https://npiregistry.cms.hhs.gov/api-page </li>
         </ol>
     <h2>Deliverables</h2>